-Community Engagement
+Community

-The Cellars Hill Farm will generate employment opportunities for local and regional communities.
+The Cellars Hill Farm will create employment opportunities for local and regional communities.
+The key economic impacts are anticipated to include:

 -